kagaimiq/jl-uboot-tool/docs/what-is-uboot.md

 # What is "UBOOT"

-"UBOOT" (not to be confused with "Das U-Boot"), Upgrade or Download mode is the mode which is used to download firmware into a builtin flash of the device
+"UBOOT" (not to be confused with "Das U-Boot"), Upgrade or (USB) Download mode is the mode which is used to download firmware into a builtin flash of the device
 (either one built into the chip itself or as a separate discrete component) over the USB bus.

 So when the chip under UBOOT mode is connected to the USB bus, it will show up as a disk like "BR17 UBOOT1.00", "BR21 UBOOT1.00", "DV15 UBOOT1.00", etc.